appgardenstudios/hyaline/www/content/documentation/04-reference/06-mcp.md

 url: documentation/reference/mcp
 ---
 ## Overview
 Hyaline provides a built-in MCP server that can make the [current data set](./03-data-set.md) extracted by Hyaline's [extract current](../03-explanation/02-extract-current.md) command available to LLMs.
-For information on how to setup and run the MCP server please see the [how to](../02-how-to/04-run-mcp.md) or the [cli reference](./02-cli.md).
+For information on how to set up and run the MCP server please see the [how to](../02-how-to/04-run-mcp.md) or the [cli reference](./02-cli.md).

 ## Tools
 Hyaline's MCP server provides the following tools: